The International Plastic Quilt Project

 -Each square “story” contains a challenge/inspiration/multiplier effect, i.e. “If ten more schools did X we could eliminate Y plastic from the waste stream!”

 How can my school get started?

 Contact firstname.lastname@example.org to schedule an initial consultation to discover opportunities to carry out the project at your school.
 Depending on resources, we may be able to work with your school directly or collaborate in other ways!
 Our general timeline is to develop and strengthen relationships with sites January thru May and implement programming and projects in the Fall of the same year.

 CELEBRATE AND SHARE

-In November, 2013 all participants will be invited to share their progress and display artwork.
+In December, 2013 all participants of our pilot project in Northeast Portland will be invited to share their progress and display artwork.
 We will tally the plastic we have reduced collectively, have a celebration for all involved, and put our heads together for even more solutions in 2014.